List of Phineas and Ferb characters: Dr. Heinz Doofenshmirtz

-Secondary characters
+Supporting characters

 Isabella Garcia-Shapiro

 Isabella Garcia-Shapiro (voiced by Alyson Stoner) is a Jewish Mexican American girl.
-She is one of the brothers' best friends and has an obvious crush on Phineas Flynn of which he is unaware, though he has shown he cares for her from time to time.
+She is one of the brothers' best friends and has a big crush on Phineas Flynn of which he is unaware, though he has shown he cares a lot for her from time to time.
 Her first appearance is in the pilot episode.
-She is known for the catchphrase, "Whatcha doin'?" (which she doesn't like when other people besides Phineas say) and is the leader of the Fireside Girls troop 46231.
+She is known for the famous catchphrase, "Whatcha doin'?" (which she doesn't like when other people besides her say) and is the leader of the Fireside Girls troop.
 The troop often helps Phineas and Ferb in their projects.
 She is named after series creator Dan Povenmire's oldest daughter.

 Baljeet Tjinder

 Baljeet Tjinder (/ˌbælˈʒiːt/ bal-ZHEET; also known as Baljeet Rai; voiced by Maulik Pancholy) is Phineas' and Ferb's friend and neighbor.
 He wears blue overalls.
 An intellectual and polite boy who moved to Danville from India, he often helps the boys with their ideas and displays his knowledge of mathematics and trivia.
 The series details his relationships with various girls, from old playmate Mishti, to Fireside Girl Ginger.
 Baljeet has a complicated relationship with Buford van Stomm.